lolonao/onetab2sqlite3/README.md

 # onetab2sqlite3
 Script to import exported data from OneTab browser extension into SQLite3.
 I will add the ability to search by keywords or categories.

+## How to use

+> $ python3 onetab2sqlite.py --db ./onetab.db --file ./onetab-export.txt

+You can pass multiple --file arguments.

 ## Links